sbenhaim/mpls/README.md

 (doseq [b buttons] (mremove b))
 ```

-But that's just not as terse and cool as `(map mremove buttons)`, so do what you like.
+But `(map mremove buttons)` is just so terse and cool.

 ## Connecting things

-Still connecting objects with a mouse.
+Still connecting objects with a mouse?
 For shame.

 ```clj
 (def button (mnew "button" 200 200))